Mission

 JSTOR was conceived in 1994 by William G. Bowen, then-president of the Mellon Foundation, to help university and college libraries provide adequate space for an ever-increasing amount of published scholarship.
 Bowen’s solution: convert printed scholarly journals into electronic form and store them in a centralized digital archive.
 Participating libraries and their institutions could free physical space, reduce capital and other costs associated with collection storage, and vastly improve access to scholarly research.

-In 1995, following a pilot launched under the direction of the University of Michigan, JSTOR was established as an independent not-for-profit organization.
-In 2009, JSTOR merged with and became a service of ITHAKA, a not-for-profit organization that works to advance and preserve knowledge and to improve teaching and learning through the use of digital technologies.
+In 1995, following a pilot launched under the direction of the University of Michigan, JSTOR was established as an independent nonprofit organization with a mission to advance and preserve knowledge through the use of digital technologies.
+In 2009, JSTOR merged with and became a service of the nonprofit ITHAKA, joining together with Portico and Ithaka S+R as services focused on expanding access to knowledge and education worldwide.